buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelSpaceBoundary.md

 > IFC4 CHANGE  The attribute has been changed to be mandatory.

 ### ConnectionGeometry
 Physical representation of the space boundary.
-Provided as a **curve or** surface given within the LCS of the space.
+Provided as a curve or surface given within the LCS of the space.
 { .change-ifc2x}
 > IFC2x CHANGE  The data type has been changed from _IfcConnectionSurfaceGeometry_ to _IfcConnectionGeometry_ with upward compatibility for file based exchange.

 ### PhysicalOrVirtualBoundary
-Defines, whether the Space Boundary is physical (Physical) or virtual (Virtual).
+Defines whether the Space Boundary is _PHYISICAL_ or _VIRTUAL_.

 ### InternalOrExternalBoundary
-Defines, whether the Space Boundary is internal (Internal), or external, i.e. adjacent to open space (that can be an partially enclosed space, such as terrace (External).
+Defines whether the Space Boundary is INTERNAL, or EXTERNAL, i.e. adjacent to open space that can be a partially enclosed space, such as terrace.

 ## Formal Propositions